 FF DIN supports 179 different languages such as Spanish, English, Portuguese, Russian, German, French and Greek in Latin, Cyrillic, and Greek scripts.
 (Please note that not all languages are available for all formats.)

-The shape of the new FF DIN differs from the original mostly by thinner horizontal strokes and by more fluent curves.
-Despite its primitive, technical look and the clear reference to the German motorway signboards, FF DIN became a phenomenon.
-The typeface has pervaded corporate and publication typography, and found its place in posters of cultural institutions.
+In form, FF DIN differs from previous versions primarily in its optical adjustments—horizontal and vertical strokes are better balanced and overall its curves are smoother.
+Despite its primitive, technical appearance and a clear reference to German motorway signage, FF DIN quickly became a phenomenon.
+The typeface has pervaded corporate and publication typography, and can be seen in posters for cultural institutions.

-In 2011, the Museum of Modern Art in New York added the first digital typefaces to its permanent collection.
-Perhaps due in part to the immense popularity enjoyed by FF DIN since its release in the mid-1990s, it was one of just 23 designs to be included.
+In 2011, the Museum of Modern Art in New York added to its permanent collection its first digital typefaces.
+Due in part perhaps to the immense popularity gained by FF DIN since its release in the mid-1990s, it was one of just 23 designs to be included.
 FF DIN debuted at MoMA as part of the “Standard Deviations” installation in the contemporary design gallery.